RSPCA Admit Spaying and Castrating Puppies At Six Weeks Please sign my Petition to stop this barbaric practice

-The RSPCA, the UK's largest animal welfare organisation, and the nation’s conscience regarding animal cruelty.
-Has admitted to a program of castrating and spaying dogs as young as six weeks old.
+The RSPCA, the UK's largest animal welfare organisation, and the nation’s conscience regarding animal cruelty has admitted to a programme of castrating and spaying dogs as young as six weeks old.

 For a suitable environment (place to live)

 For a suitable diet

 To exhibit normal behaviour patterns